chriscoutto/about-files/geotagit/index.md

 ## Usage

 1. Click "Select Photos" to choose JPEG images
-2. Or drag and drop your photos directly into the upload area
+2. Drag and drop photos directly into the upload area
+3. Monitor upload progress for each file
-3. Toggle "Show Date/Time" to include timestamp information
+4. Toggle "Show Date/Time" to include timestamp information
-4. Click "Process Images" to extract GPS data
+5. Click "Process Images" to extract GPS data
-5. View, zoom, and interact with processed images
+6. View, zoom, and interact with processed images
+7. Use checkboxes to select multiple images for batch download
-6. Download individual images or use "Download All" for a ZIP file
+8. Download individual images or use "Download All" for a ZIP file
-7. Use the checkbox to select multiple images for batch download
+9. Click the help icon for usage instructions
+10. View privacy policy for data handling details

 ## Privacy & Security